 Solana is also one of the fastest programmable blockchains in the crypto space.
 Its unique combination of proof-of-history (PoH) and proof-of-stake (PoS) consensus mechanisms remove the need for the complex cryptographic puzzles that power PoW mechanisms.
 PoH is a computational process that can cryptographically verify the passing of time between two events in the blockchain, which reduces validation times and fees.
 In terms of the Solana blockchain, it’s used to ensure that transactions are in the right order and found by the correct leader (validator).

-Just like Ethereum, Solana’s PoS system enables users to stake an amount of cryptocurrency for the chance to be randomly chosen as a block validator.
+Like Ethereum, Solana’s PoS system enables users to stake an amount of cryptocurrency for the chance to be randomly chosen as a block validator.
 Validators earn crypto (in this case, Solana’s native token, SOL) when they are selected.
-This serves to both incentivize users to become stakers and reward them for doing so.
-Thanks to Solana’s PoS and PoH mechanisms, its transaction fees and times are about as low as they can get.
+This incentivizes users to become stakers and rewards them for doing so.
+Thanks to Solana’s PoS and PoH mechanisms, its transaction fees and times are about as low as possible.
 However, while some major NFT marketplaces like Magic Eden operate on Solana, the chain isn’t as widely used as Ethereum, meaning there are both fewer marketplaces and people trading on the blockchain.

 Founded in 2017 by Kathleen and Arthur Breitman, Tezos is an open-source platform for assets and applications.
 Like other blockchains, it enables the creation of smart contracts and the building of decentralized applications (dApps).
 Tezos’ native token is XTZ.
 While the chain is popular with regard to NFTs, its crypto ranks around 40th in terms of market cap.
 But Tezos’ selling point has always been innovation, not market dominance.